Big Mama Titanium Wood Stove & Stovepipe

 - When burning for the first time, do not over tighten the stove box or you will cause warping.

 - Clean the titanium before the first burn - any fingerprints will heat set and be there forever.
+(If you have kids, you can coat their hands in cooking oil and have them leave a handprint on the stove before burning it the first time.
+It'll be there forever.)

 - Big Mama Stove - the assembly is the same except for the baffle, which changes things slightly.

 - If using the baffle then slide the legs through the four small holes in corners of baffle before installing the top.
 Press baffle down into place.
-The large oval hole in the baffle goes away from the door.
+The large oval hole in the baffle goes AWAY from the door.

 - When using the baffle, focus on starting a hot fire fast.
 Use small dry tinder and kindling, and be diligent in your prep.
 Fire starters and extenders are a good idea.
 The stove with baffle runs great once pipe draft is established, but it can take longer than our other stoves to get pipe draft going.
 Until it does you can experience smokiness.
 With proper fire prep and starting the smokiness is just a few seconds.

 - Pipe Assembly - The pipe is a bear to roll the first time, but after burning it is a cinch.
-The first burn heat sets the pipe, and gives it memory of the stovepipe shape.
+The first burn heat sets the pipe and gives it memory of the stovepipe shape.
 To roll it the first time, take your time, and wear gloves.
 Start on one end, carefully rolling the pipe into an elongated cone shape until you can slip the first ring on.
 Milk that ring down the pipe slowly, adding more rings as you go.
 Alternatively, you can use two or more people to make the job go quicker.
 The lazy man's way is to take a long piece of PVC and use that to help roll the pipe into shape.

 - The pipe goes around the damper, not inside it.
 Slide the lower pipe ring up to give some room for expansion, slip the pipe over the damper, then lower the pipe ring to tighten.